epicchainlabs/epicchain-unity-sdk/Tests/Runtime/TEST_CONVERSION_SUMMARY.md

 ### 1. 100% Test Coverage
 - ✅ All 54+ Swift test files successfully converted
-- ✅ All critical Neo blockchain operations covered
+- ✅ All critical EpicChain blockchain operations covered
 - ✅ All Unity-specific scenarios tested
 - ✅ All edge cases and error conditions validated